 Care to stay in the home of internationally renowned Swiss architect (and Pritzker Prize winner) Peter Zumthor?
-Architectural enthusiasts are in luck: Zumthor recently started renting out Unterhus, one of two vacation cabins he built on a mountainside in the tiny Swiss hamlet of Leis.
-The adjacent second house, the Oberhus, is Zumthor's own retreat where he lives with his wife, Annalisa, who grew up in the area and had long pined for a mountain home.
+Architectural enthusiasts are in luck: A few years ago, Zumthor started renting out Unterhus, one of two vacation cabins he built on a mountainside in the tiny Swiss hamlet of Leis.
+The adjacent second house, the Oberhus, is Zumthor’s own retreat where he lives with his wife, Annalisa, who grew up in the area and had long pined for a mountain home.

-His light, airy, narrow wooden structures are a modern take on the surrounding traditional architecture, the antithesis to one of Zumthor's most revered works, the Hotel Thermes Vals, located on the valley floor below and built from gray quartzite and concrete.
+His light, airy, narrow wooden structures are a modern take on the surrounding traditional architecture, the antithesis of Zumthor’s most revered works, the Hotel Thermes Vals, located on the valley floor below and built from gray quartzite and concrete.
+(Stay tuned: We’re featuring the spa later today.)

 Photography by Héléne Binet.

 Above: Large windows open up to panoramic views and extend almost the width of the house.

-Above: The walls are made from tongue and groove pine boards.
+Above: The walls are constructed of tongue-and-groove pine boards.

 Above: In the living room, a small low window with a sliding shutter reveals the view outside.

-Above: Zumthor's work is minimalist but rich with detail, with great attention paid to the woodwork (his father was a cabinetmaker by trade).
+Above: Zumthor’s work is minimalist but rich with detail, with great attention paid to the woodwork (his father was a cabinetmaker).

 Above: A sliding panoramic window in the bedroom.

-Above: Wood detailing is present throughout the house, including the bathroom, which even has a wooden sink.
-Another small window can be seen in the far wall.
+Above: The wood detailing extends to the bathroom, which even has a wooden sink.
+Another small window with a sliding shutter can be seen on the far wall.

 Above: An outdoor seating area on a stone terrace for dining al fresco in warmer weather.
 Zumthor supplies guests with backpacks, thermos flasks, binoculars, hiking sticks, a local map, and the Handbuch Schweizer Alpen with detailed information on Alpine flora and fauna and geology.

-Above: The village of Leis has just 20 inhabitants, and at 5,125 feet above sea level, it's the highest hamlet in the Vals area that's inhabited all year round.
+Above: The village of Leis has just 20 inhabitants, and, at 5,125 feet above sea level, it is the highest hamlet in the Vals area that’s inhabited year round.

-Above: Zumthor used wood beam construction; the roof is clad in local granite slabs required by local building code.
+Above: Zumthor used wood beam construction; the roof is clad in local granite slabs required by building code.
 In lieu of a central beam, he used steel rods to pull together the wood-framed walls, leaving a space between the roof and the top of the house.